 - Energetic other greenhouse gas emissions.
 For example methane and nitrous oxide.
 These emissions are given as an input to the ETM.
 For the future year, you can make assumptions about the growth or decline of these emissions in the Emissions section of the ETM.
 This means that these emissions are not adjusted automatically by the ETM if changes are made to energy supply and demand.

 - Non-energetic other greenhouse gas emissions.
 For example methane and nitrous oxide.
 These emissions are given as an input to the ETM.
 For the future year, you can make assumptions about the growth or decline of these emissions in the Emissions section of the ETM.

 To calculate the energetic CO2 emissions in your scenario (category 1), the ETM assumes the following principles:

-Emissions are assigned to the sector energy is used in, rather than the location of emissions.
+- Emissions are assigned to the sector energy is used in, rather than the location of emissions.
 This means that emissions related to the production of, for example, electricity are attributed to all sectors using electricity (households, industry etc.) rather than to the power sector.
-A consequence of this approach is that the ETM by default does take into account emissions of imported energy carriers (imported electricity, heat, hydrogen etc.) and does not take into account emissions of exported energy carriers.
-More information can be found in the import and export section.
+A consequence of this approach is that the ETM by default does take into account emissions of imported energy carriers (imported ammonia, electricity, heat, hydrogen etc.) and does not take into account emissions of exported energy carriers.

 The ETM follows international conventions regarding the scope of CO2 emissions.
 More precisely, this means that by default:

-- The ETM does include emissions related to final demand of non-energetic hydrogen.
-Users can make explicit assumptions about how this hydrogen is produced in the hydrogen section.
+- The ETM does include the calculation of emissions related to final demand of non-energetic hydrogen and ammonia.
+Users can make explicit assumptions about how this is produced in the hydrogen and ammonia section.
 As such, the ETM is able to determine the emissions related to this.